 Though a TIA is often referred to as a mini-stroke, it’s vital to understand that such an event can be just as damaging as a traditional stroke in the long run.
 The number one risk factor for having a stroke is a previous stroke, including a TIA.

 If you experience a TIA, you should take it seriously.
-Think of it this way–maybe you didn’t get fatally shot, but you still got hit.
+Think of it this way: maybe you didn’t get fatally shot, but you still got hit.

 With a stroke, timely intervention is critical.
 According to experts, an individual can lose nearly 2 million brain cells in each minute following a stroke, which further heightens the risk of permanent brain damage, disability, and death.
-So, everyone must know the signs and symptoms of possible stroke.
+So, everyone must know the signs and symptoms of a possible stroke.

 • F: Facial drooping.
 Is the person able to smile normally?